christophercrary/conference-eurogp-2023/README.md

 - [Operon](https://github.com/heal-research/operon) - for the original paper,
 click [here](https://dl.acm.org/doi/pdf/10.1145/3377929.3398099).

+Source code for the FPGA accelerator is not provided at this time, although the architecture is described at length in the aforementioned paper, "Using FPGA Devices to Accelerate Tree-Based Genetic Programming: A Preliminary Exploration with Recent Technologies."

 ## Profiling
-By default, the repository already contains the results published in the aforementioned paper, "Work-in-Progress: Toward a Robust, Reconfigurable Hardware Accelerator for Tree-Based Genetic Programming."
+By default, the repository already contains the results published in the relevant conference paper.
 These results are contained in the `experiment/results` directory and can be viewed by running the `experiment/tools/stats.ipynb` Jupyter Notebook file.